-Other engagements from recent season have included Cio-Cio-San for Echalaz’s debuts at the Metropolitan Opera and Lyric Opera of Chicago, Lucia in the world premiere of The Exterminating Angel at the Salzburg Festival, Tatyana in Eugene Onegin at the Teatro Comunale di Bologna and in a new production at the English National Opera, the title roles in Manon Lescaut and Salomé at La Monnaie, and the title role in Tosca at Covent Garden, Semperoper Dresden, Opera Australia, and the Santa Fe Opera.
+Other engagements from recent seasons have included Cio-Cio-San for Echalaz’s debuts at the Metropolitan Opera and Lyric Opera of Chicago, Lucia in the world premiere of The Exterminating Angel at the Salzburg Festival, Tatyana in Eugene Onegin at the Teatro Comunale di Bologna and in a new production at the English National Opera, the title roles in Manon Lescaut and Salomé at La Monnaie, and the title role of Tosca at Covent Garden, Semperoper Dresden, Opera Australia, and the Santa Fe Opera.

 Echalaz came to worldwide prominence when she represented South Africa in the Cardiff Singer of the World competition.
 She made her debut at Covent Garden in 2008, when she was invited to create the role of Kir in the world premiere of Harrison Birtwistle’s The Minotaur, under the baton of Sir Antonio Pappano.
 This was also the season in which Echalaz established herself as a major emerging talent, garnering unanimous critical acclaim for her portrayal of Puccini’s heroine Tosca at Opera Holland Park.
-Following these breakthrough performances, Echalaz was invited to reprise the role for the Salzburg Landestheater, Berlin State Opera, and Opéra national du Rhin.
+Following these breakthrough performances, Echalaz was invited to reprise the role for the Salzburg Landestheater, Staatsoper Berlin, and Opéra national du Rhin.